Staying at Tukchu Homestay in Leh was the highlight of our trip to Leh-Ladakh. It’s a perfect reflection of home sweet

 The day I chose Tukchu Homestay for our stay at Leh, I was hooked.
 Staying with the native host gave me an opportunity to experience local life in all its classicism.
 The first-hand learning you get about the culture, traditions, and people of the region you are visiting is noteworthy.

 Utterly narrow lanes alive with traffic lead to Tukchu Homestay in Leh.
 Shanti Stupa adds the charm to the otherwise featureless entrance.

 But as one walks inside, the spacious outdoor patio with a small garden steals the show.
 The best thing about the place is its positive vibes.

 Tukchu Homestay in Leh is run by warm-hearted and kind Mr. Tashi and Mrs. Skarma Gyaltsen.
 It has an awesome local ambiance.
 They’ve changed their 100-year old home into a masterpiece.
 Spacious, spotless and warm rooms with a beautiful view of apricot mountains of Leh will keep your yearning for home at bay.
 Gyaltsen’s beautiful abode and its environ provide a welcome relief from the chaos of a tough journey to Ladakh.

-If you love reading like me, beautiful and cozy reading corner is sure to feed your senses.
+If you love reading like me, the beautiful and cozy reading corner is sure to feed your senses.
 You have all the freedom to choose any book and sit all day pouring over books with a cup of masala chai or filter coffee.
 Indulge yourself as you do at your home.
 But resist that urge to read all day because obviously, you don’t want to miss out on the beauty of Ladakh (The reason you’re here!)